jebr/system-setup-program/README.md

 **You need to run it as administrator.**

 Just follow the instructions in the help section.
-[Klik here](help.txt) to open the help section
+[Click here](help.txt) to open the help section

 ## Program options
 1.